klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 If you click on the transaction output, detailed information will be shown.
 If debugging is supported, debugging the transaction will work on the Debug tab.

-## Develop with OpenZepplin <a id="develop-with-openzepplin"></a>
+## Develop with OpenZeppelin <a id="develop-with-openzeppelin"></a>

 OpenZeppelin is a library for secure smart contract development.
 It provides implementations of standards like ERC20 and ERC721 which you can deploy as-is or extend to suit your needs, as well as Solidity components to build custom contracts and more complex decentralized systems.

-The OpenZepplin library is available after connecting to localhost via remixd.
+The OpenZeppelin library is available after connecting to localhost via remixd.
 This requires the installation of remixd.

 ### Install Remixd <a id="install-remixd"></a>

 Remixd is a tool that is intended to be used with Remix IDE \(aka.
 Browser-Solidity\).
 It allows a websocket connection between Remix IDE \(web application\) and the local computer.
 Get more details at: [remixd document](https://remix-ide.readthedocs.io/en/latest/remixd.html?highlight=remixd).

 `remixd` can be globally installed using the following command: After installation, start `remixd`. `-s` option gives the IDE access to the given folder.
-In the given folder, you will install OpenZepplin and place your contract source code.
+In the given folder, you will install OpenZeppelin and place your contract source code.

 \`\`\`bash $ remixd -s  --remix-ide [http://ide.klaytn.com](http://ide.klaytn.com)

-For example, `remixd -s ~/temp/openzepplin --remix-ide http://ide.klaytn.com`
+For example, `remixd -s ~/temp/openzeppelin --remix-ide http://ide.klaytn.com`

 Then, you will see the following messages in your terminal.

 ![](img/klaytn-ide/ide-launch-remixd.png)

-### Install OpenZepplin <a id="install-openzepplin"></a>
+### Install OpenZeppelin <a id="install-openzepplin"></a>

-Go to the shared folder, and install OpenZepplin.
+Go to the shared folder, and install OpenZeppelin.

 \`\`\`bash $ cd  $ npm install openzeppelin-solidity